 top of page

-The Diversity of Arthritis 101: Osteoarthritis
+The Diversity of Arthritis Series: Osteoarthritis

 Foreword

 Arthritis is a debilitating, chronic condition that mainly targets the joints.
 Arthritis is mistakenly simplified to a single condition known as osteoarthritis.
 For this reason, arthritis is often viewed as a degenerative disease that solely appears in older people.
-Hence, this 101 series will give insights into the heterogeneity of arthritis, educating individuals about the array of pathophysiological mechanisms and symptoms that can manifest in affected individuals.
-This series of articles aims to dispel the stigma attached to arthritis which labels it as a disease of the elderly by evaluating novel research which portrays the complexity of the pathophysiology of multiple forms of arthritis.
-Although it is not possible to illustrate the full diversity of conditions affecting the joints, osteoarthritis, rheumatoid arthritis, ankylosing spondylitis, psoriatic arthritis, gout and infectious arthritis will be discussed in the following 101 series.
+Hence, this series will give insights into the heterogeneity of arthritis, educating individuals about the array of pathophysiological mechanisms and symptoms that can manifest in affected individuals.
+This series of articles aims to dispel the stigma attached to arthritis which labels it as a disease of the elderly by evaluating novel research, which portrays the complexity of the pathophysiology of multiple forms of arthritis.
+Although it is not possible to illustrate the full diversity of conditions affecting the joints, osteoarthritis, rheumatoid arthritis, ankylosing spondylitis, psoriatic arthritis, gout, and infectious arthritis will be discussed in the following series.

-This 101 series is divided into six articles, including:
+This series is divided into six articles, including:

-The Diversity of Arthritis 101: Osteoarthritis
+The Diversity of Arthritis Series: Osteoarthritis

 Arthritis encompasses a range of unique diseases which predominantly target joints (Versus Arthritis, 2018).
 Anatomically, there are two classifications of joints: synovial and solid joints.
 Although cartilaginous joints (a form of solid joint) can be impacted by arthritis, it is most often seen that synovial joints are under them most stress from the condition.
 Synovial joints are found where two bones articulate with each other.
 A synovial joint contains a membranous capsule, known as the synovium, filled with lubricating fluid in the joint space (synovial fluid).
 The ends of the bones are protected by articular cartilage, which is composed of specific cells, known as chondrocytes, embedded in extracellular matrix (ECM) components, like Type II collagen and proteoglycans.
 Chondrocytes are responsible for synthesising the ECM that makes up cartilage (Ralston & Al, 2018).
 With different types of arthritis, the number of joints impacted can vary.
 Monoarticular arthritis refers to the affliction of a single joint, oligoarticular arthritis can affect two to four joints while polyarticular arthritis is used to describe cases where more than four joints are implicated in the disease.
 Synovial joints that are habitually affected include small joints of the phalanges, knee joints, hip joints and shoulder joints.
 Intervertebral discs of the spine are examples of cartilaginous joints that can be vulnerable to arthritic degradation (Shayan Senthelal & Thomas, 2018).